HoangSonDev118/BTL_CNPM/README.md

 bun dev
 ```

+### Database migrations

+The build pipeline runs Prisma migrations.
+If your `DATABASE_URL` points to a database that is not reachable from your current
+environment (for example when working offline), the migration step is skipped with a warning so that `npm run build` can finish
+successfully.
+When you do have access to the database, rerun `npm run build` (or execute `npx prisma migrate deploy` manually)
+to make sure your schema stays up to date.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.